munificent/craftinginterpreters/book/strings.md

 </aside>

-As usual, we need an include to wire everything together:
+As usual, we need an include to wire everything together.

 ^code memory-include-object (2 before, 2 after)